ashishkssingh/ashishkssingh/README.md

 - 🥅 **2021 Goals**:
   - Contribute more to Open Source projects.
   - Practice more Test-Driven Development.
-- ⚡ Fun fact: I love to game.
+- ⚡ Fun fact: I love playing CSGO.

 ### Connect with me